GoHypernet/Galileo-sdk/docs/src/universes.rst

 --------------------

 When a user first makes an account on Galileo, they are added to the "Hypernet" Universe.
-A user's active Universe setting is indicated by the tab in the upper left hand portion of the screen.
+A user's active Universe setting is indicated by the tab in the upper left-hand portion of the screen.

 .. image:: images/universes_selector.png